zhou-diyu/zhou-diyu.github.io/_pages/about.md

 Research
 ======
 My research is in the general area of computer systems.
 I'm specifically interested in operating systems.
-My thesis is focused on building **practical low-overhead** dependability mechanisms for hypervisors, containers, and server applications.
+My thesis is focused on building **practical, low-overhead** dependability mechanisms for hypervisors, containers, and server applications.
 The main approach involves identifying sweet spots in the design space of dependability mechanisms that balance soundness and overhead, leveraging hardware/operating system/hypervisor support.

 Past Projects